cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/file-types-and-extensions.md

 ---
 pcx_content_type: Concept
-title: File Types and Extensions
+title: File types and extensions
 ---

-# File Types and Extensions
+# File types and extensions

 You can refer both to file types and file extensions in documentation: